sebastienserre/compare-affiliated-product/readme.txt

 Use the shortcode [CAP] to make different layout.
 To know more on how to use this extension, please refer to the [online documentation](https://www.thivinfo.com/en/docs/compare-affiliated-products/)

+¡New on 2.0.6!
+* You can now display Amazon Reviews on Basic Shortcode.
+* New Shortcode type. reviews type will only show the Amazon products review

 ==Pro Version ==
 <ul>